xiaoxi-s/STL/README.md

  - traits methods
  - division of trivial & non-trivial objects for performance
  - quick sort for list
+ - the range specification [first, last) has many advantages

 ## Core Sources Implementation